|

 The pairs of precision/recall values form the basis for the

-precision-recall curve returned by prCurve(boolean), with
+precision-recall curve returned by prCurve(boolean)

 the argument indicating whether to perform precision interpolation.

-receiver operating characteristic (ROC) curve returned by rocCurve(boolean) with the boolean parameter again indicating
+with the boolean parameter again indicating

 whether to perform precision interpolation.
 For the above graph,